-BASIC ALGEBRA

-Preparatory course for Intermediate Algebra.
+BASIC ALGEBRA (2 credits) Preparatory course for Intermediate Algebra and Technical Math.
 Students will learn about solving equations, exponents and polynomials, graphs and systems of equations, factoring and quadratic equations.
-Final grade assigned is (P) Pass or (NC) No Credit.
+This class is offered for credit as a Pass/No Pass course.
 Test scores determine placement.